 Use of technology brings actionable Insights

-With the aim of enhancing consumers’ shopping experience, Ms Sophia Goh looked to Prism Skylabs, a real-time video analytics system, that is pre-approved under the SMEs Go Digital programme.
+To enhance consumers’ shopping experience, Ms Sophia Goh looked to Prism Skylabs, a real-time video analytics system, a pre-approved digital solution under the IMDA’s SMEs Go Digital programme.

 For the first time, the company is able to correlate the types of designs launched, in terms of heel height or colour, on the font display table or window displays with the traffic flow to their shops.
 With the insights gathered, they could effectively display the types of new designs that were well received, driving more foot traffic into their shops and boosting revenue across the board.